Vulpem/V_Engine/README.md

 All tmp files are created in "%appdata%/UPC/V_Engine/Library"
-Note: All files will be converted into a .vmesh file.
-Avoid having files with the same name, even if they're
+Note: All imported files will be converted into a ".vmesh".
+Avoid having multiple files with the same name, even if they're
-in different folders or different formats, since it may cause one of the files to overwrite the other's .vmesh.
+in different folders or different formats, since it may cause one of the ".vmesh"es to be overwritten.

 ## LICENSE